technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 4/Lab 4 – Working with Sensitivity Labels.md

 14. On the **Default settings for meetings and calendar events**, select **Next**.

-15. On the **Default settings for Fabric and Power BI content page**, select **Next**.
+15. On the **Default settings for Fabric and Power BI content** page, select **Next**.

 16. On the **Name your policy** page, enter the following information: